brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 ## Setup

 For the purpose of this tutorial we're assuming you have a Kubernetes cluster up and running and Brigade components are deployed to `brigade` namespace within it.

-We'll be relying on GitHub webhooks so make sure that `brigade-github-app` is also installed.
+We'll be relying on GitHub webhooks so make sure that `brigade-github-app.enabled` is set to `true` when installing `brigade` helm chart.
+You can learn more about GitHub integration [here](../topics/github.md)

 [Docker for Desktop's Kubernetes](https://docs.docker.com/docker-for-mac/kubernetes/) cluster is sufficient to perform all steps from this tutorial.
 To accept incoming GitHub Webhooks to your desktop cluster you can use free version of [Ngrok](https://ngrok.com/) service to establish secure tunnelling.
 Follow this [excellent guide](https://stefanprodan.com/2018/expose-kubernetes-services-over-http-with-ngrok/) to set this up.